 Why You’ll Want to See El Capitolio

-Much like the recently restored Gran Manzana Hotel, El Capitolio is one of the most opulent buildings in Havana.
+Much like the recently restored Gran Manzana Hotel, El Capitolio is one of the most palatial buildings in Havana.

-Cuba was in a prosperous period as the soaring price of sugar cane tripled.
-It was in high demand at the time, as Russian sugar beet fields has been destroyed from World War I.
+It was built when Cuba was in a prosperous period.
+The price of its key export sugar cane, tripled from high demand, as Russian sugar beet fields has been destroyed from World War I.

-El Capitolio was part of General Gerardo Machado’s City Embellishment Plan in the capital Havana.
+El Capitolio was part of General Gerardo Machado’s City Embellishment Plan.
 Machado was initially a very popular President in Cuba who wanted to make the country the “Switzerland of the Americas.”

 MORE ABOUT CUBA

 Unfortunately when sugar cane prices fell, so did Cuba’s prosperity.
-Although he had promised to only serve one term, he mistakenly decided to run for a second.
+Although Machado promised to serve only one term, he mistakenly decided to run for a second.

 In that term he misused police force and quelled free speech.
-He was forced to step down and is often described as a dictator.
+He was forced to step down went from being revered to now often described as a dictator.